mattmuroya/mattmuroya.com/posts/an-introduction-to-markdown.md

 ## Writing with Markdown

-Now that you're acquainted with the philosophy and benefits of Markdown, it's time to learn how to write it yourself.
+Now that you're acquainted with the philosophy and benefits of Markdown, it's time to learn how to write it yourself!
 This section demonstrates the basic syntax for a few common Markdown elements, as well as the equivalent HTML and a preview of the rendered output.